What is a Payment Gateway? Why You Need One & How it Works

 The card schemes complete another round of security checks for fraud.
 Then the payment data gets sent to the issuing bank.

 After completing fraud screening, the issuing bank authorizes the transaction.
-The approved or declined payment message gets sent back from the schemes and then to the acquiring bank (or acquirer).
+The approved or declined payment message gets sent back from the schemes and then to the acquiring bank.

 Then the acquirer sends the approved or declined payment message back to the payment gateway, and the final message gets sent to the merchant.
 For approved payments, the acquiring bank collects the transaction amount from the issuer (or issuing bank) and transfers the funds to your merchant account.